 The most successful ads use words that relate to the customer.
-Use You and Yours and never put the focus on Me, Mine, Our, My or We.
+Use the words "you" and "yours" and never put the focus on "me", "mine", "our", "my" or "we".
 Create several emotional words associated with the product - fun, comforting, relaxing, stimulating, addictive - and use at least one of them in the ad.

 Coupons are also an effective marketing tool.
 They can be easily tracked either manually or by an automated shopping cart system.
 Use different codes for different advertising locations and you'll quickly see which ones get the best attention.

-Create a text ad for each item in your Internet marketing campaign, making sure to hit at least one to three prime keywords in the text.
-Text ads typically run 60 characters wide by 3, 5, 7 or 10 lines long.
+Action: Create a text ad for each item in your internet marketing campaign, making sure to hit at least one to three prime keywords in the text.
+Text ads typically run 60 characters wide by three, five, seven or 10 lines long.

 If you are creating ads for social media platforms, choose or create appropriate photos and make sure that each fits the requirements for the social media platform where it's going to be placed.

-Step 5 - Tracking & Monitoring Your Ads
+Step 5 - Tracking and Monitoring Your Ads

 Tracking tricks include using specific coupon or sales codes for each ad placement, setting up separate entry pages on your site for each ad, and utilizing a service that helps track activity.

 There are advertising management services that help you to track ad performance, such as Google's DFP Small Business, a free service that is relatively easy to implement and gives powerful ad tracking management and support.
 Some venues, such as Facebook ads, provide their own reports.